-A money laundering reporting officer (MLRO) is an employee appointed to oversee a firm’s compliance with anti-money laundering (AML) regulations and to alert the company where there is knowledge or suspicion of money laundering.
+A money laundering reporting officer (MLRO) is an employee appointed to oversee a firm’s compliance with anti-money laundering (AML) regulations, training of staff and to alert the company where there is knowledge or suspicion of money laundering.

-All companies subject to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 should have someone appointed to this role.
+All companies subject to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 should have a money laundering reporting officer.

 According to the FCA, the MLRO is a senior management function.
 This means that a board director should be appointed to have ultimate responsibility for AML processes, even if the role is largely carried out by members of staff.